Arun-Kuchibhotla/Arun-Kuchibhotla.github.io/index.md

 				Welcome to my homepage!
 			</p>
 			<p class="text-justify">
-				From September 2020, I am an Assistant Professor at the Department of Statistics and Data Science, Carnegie Mellon University.
-I graduated from the Wharton School of the University of Pennsylvania on May 17, 2020 with a Ph.D. in <a href="https://statistics.wharton.upenn.edu">Statistics</a>.
+				I am an Associate Professor in the Department of Statistics and Data Science at Carnegie Mellon University.
+I am also the Evergreen Junior Career Professor from 2024-2026.
+I joined CMU in September 2020.
+I graduated from the Wharton School of the University of Pennsylvania on May 17, 2020, with a Ph.D. in <a href="https://statistics.wharton.upenn.edu">Statistics</a>.
 My advisors are <a href="http://www-stat.wharton.upenn.edu/~lbrown/">Lawrence D. Brown</a> and <a href="http://www-stat.wharton.upenn.edu/~buja/">Andreas Buja</a>.
 My doctoral research concentrates on a unified framework for post-selection inference.
 			</p>
 			<p class="text-justify">
-				My research interests include post-selection inference, large sample theory, robust statistics, semi-parametric statistics, non-parametric statistics, concentration inequalities, high-dimensional CLT, and dependent data.
+				My research interests include post-selection inference, large sample theory, uniformly valid inference, robust statistics, semi-parametric statistics, non-parametric statistics, concentration inequalities, high-dimensional CLT, and dependent data.
 			</p>
 		</div>
 	</div>